Overlooking Brighton and the English Channel, we moved into our centre at Ovingdean in October 1938.

 Built for Blind Veterans UK

 The centre is located outside a small village, Ovingdean, which is four miles outside Brighton.
-It's a marvellous place that was built for us in the 1930s and designed for blind veterans.
+It's a marvelous place that was built for us in the 1930s and designed for blind veterans.
 Our large grounds have designated safe pathways.
 It is a short walk from the seafront and the South Downs.
 Each floor within the building has the same layout to help people keep their bearings, we ask everyone to keep to the rule of the road which is to walk on the right-hand side.

 For more information, call us on 01273 307811 or write to us at Blind Veterans UK, Greenways, Ovingdean, Brighton, East Sussex, BN2 7BS.